cisco-asp-web/LTRMSI-3000/Readme.md

 ## Introduction:

-In this immersive hands-on lab, explore how to build SRv6 WAN networks utilizing L3VPNs, next-generation AI networking fabrics using SRv6, Kubernetes-native SRv6 with Cilium, and open-source data center technologies.
-You’ll explore a new way to architect, program, and optimize traffic in high-performance compute environments using Cisco IOS-XR and SONiC.
+In this immersive hands-on lab we will explore how to build SRv6 WAN networks utilizing L3VPNs, next-generation AI fabric load balancing using SRv6, and Kubernetes-native SRv6 with Cilium.
 This lab session walks participants through a series of progressive tutorials and labs covering:

  - SRv6 fundamentals and foundational building blocks for SRv6 L3VPN and Traffic Engineering